 In compliance with the Equity in Athletics Disclosure Act (EADA), the Cal State San Bernardino Athletics Department posts the athletic programs' participation rates and financial support data on the CSUSB athletics website by Oct.
 15 of each year.
 The information remains on the website throughout the fall quarter.
 The EADA is designed to make prospective student-athletes aware of a school's commitment to providing equitable athletic opportunities for its male and female students.
 Any co-educational institution of higher education that participates in a federal student aid program must prepare an EADA report on an annual basis.
 The EADA and graduation rates of student-athletes are available by calling the Coyote Athletics Department at (909) 537-5011.

-California State University (CSU) Executive Order 1096 (revised 6-23-2015) and Executive Order 1097 (revised 6-23-2015) were established to provide students and applicants for admission a systemwide procedure to file complaints alleging violations of the directives, policies, and procedures set forth by the government and the Board of Trustees.
-The Executive Orders are part of our campus' efforts to widely communicate which procedures should be followed according to the status of the filer and the alleged harasser.
+California State University (CSU) Executive Order 1096, Revised 10-05-2016 and Executive Order 1097, Revised 10-05-2016, were established to provide students and applicants for admission a systemwide procedure to file complaints alleging violations of the directives, policies and procedures set forth by the government and the Board of Trustees.
+The Executive Orders are part of our campus’ efforts to widely communicate which procedures should be followed according to the status of the filer and the alleged harasser.

-For information and filing forms concerning sex, gender or sexual orientation, contact Title IX & Gender Equity, Cristina Martin, Director and Title IX Coordinator, SMSU-103A, (909) 537-5669, email@example.com or firstname.lastname@example.org.
-To submit a concern online, their website has a "File a report here" button on the left.
+For information and filing forms concerning sex, gender or sexual orientation, contact Title IX & Gender Equity, Cristina Martin, Director and Title IX Coordinator, SMSU-103, (909) 537-5669, email@example.com or firstname.lastname@example.org.
+To submit a concern online, their website has a “File a Report” button on the left.

-For concerns based on any other protected statuses, contact César Portillo, DHR Administrator and Associate Vice President for Human Resources, SH-110, (909) 537-5138, email@example.com.
+For concerns based on any other protected statues, contact Rosalinda Velasco, Interim Associate Vice President for Human Resources and Co-Chief Diversity Officer, SH-110, (909) 537-5138, email@example.com.